Skip to main content

 1. They see your custom prompt explaining what to submit

-2. Below the prompt, they see a submission interface with either:
+2. Below the prompt, they see a submission interface with either a 📷 "Upload a photo" button (image cards) or 🎤 "Record or upload audio" options (audio cards)

 Image Submission Flow